 Diagnose Memory Problems

-With the help of Windows Memory Diagnostic program conduct memory tests to identify and repair issues.
+With the help of Windows, Memory Diagnostic program conducts memory tests to identify and repair issues.
 Here’s how:

 1. In the Search Box, type “Memory” and open “Windows Memory Diagnostic” from Search Results.